jcraigk/phishin/README.md

 2. Clone the repo to your local machine

-4. Download the [Fixtures Pack](https://www.dropbox.com/s/17kjzt9cph13wgg/PhishinDevFixtures.zip?dl=1) and unzip it.
-This file contains a full set of data with user and other sensitive information purged.
-It also includes all mp3 audio files for the last Baker's Dozen show (2017-08-06).
+4. Download the [Fixtures Pack](https://www.dropbox.com/s/ycjjtbez8ciynu2/PhishinDevFixtures.zip?dl=1) and unzip it.
+This file contains a full database export minus users and API keys.
+It also includes MP3 audio and PNG waveform attachments for the last Baker's Dozen show, which should be browsable and playable via `localhost:3000/2017-08-06` once the local server is running.
+Additionally it includes MP3s/notes for 2018-12-28 for testing the `rails shows:import` task.

 ```bash
 # Copy the SQL dump into PG container and run it